MicrosoftLearning/mslearn-ai-studio/Instructions/02-Explore-model-catalog.md

 1. In the list of models to compare, select the **gpt-4o** model to re-open its benchmarks page.
 1. In the page for the **gpt-4o** model page, select the **Overview** tab to view the model details.

-## Create an Foundry project
+## Create a Foundry project

-To use a model, you need to create an Foundry *project*.
+To use a model, you need to create a Foundry *project*.

 1. At the top of the **gpt-4o** model overview page, select **Use this model**.
 1. When prompted to create a project, enter a valid name for your project and expand **Advanced options**.